 - to provide sustained funding and resources for the best early career researchers and innovators

 - to provide long-term, flexible funding to tackle difficult and novel challenges, and support adventurous, ambitious programmes.

-There will be six calls for these fellowships; two calls per year between 2018-19 and 2020-21 (financial years), typically awarding at least 100 fellowships per call across UKRI's remit (with the initial round being smaller, aiming to award ~50 fellowships).
+There will be six calls for these fellowships; two calls per year between 2018 and 2020, typically awarding at least 100 fellowships.

 This is a single scheme across the entire UKRI remit, with no ringfenced budgets for specific areas and no barriers to interdisciplinary or cross-sector research.